Öget Öktem Tanör

-Öget Öktem Tanör (born 1934 or 1935) is the first neuropsychologist from Turkey.
+Öget Öktem Tanör (born May 31, 1935) is the first neuropsychologist from Turkey.
 In 2017, she was charged with "terrorism propaganda" by the Turkish government for signing a petition calling on the government to halt its military operations in the Kurdish-populated areas of the country.

 Career

 In a 2016 interview, Tanör stated that she had been interested in psychology and neurology since she was 15 years old.
 She said that she faced opposition from her family when she expressed a desire to study medicine; they put pressure on her to study law instead.
 According to her, experiences at Columbia Law School and Geneva University helped her turn to psychology.
 She completed her PhD in 1981, and began working in Ankara in 1983.

 Considered "Turkey's first neuropsychologist," Tanör founded Turkey's first neuropsychology clinic.
 Currently an emeritus professor at Istanbul University, Tanör has also been a guest lecturer at many other institutions.
 She has been described as one of Turkey's most respected scholars, while her students have referred to her as "a hard-working, colourful character [who] is tireless when it comes to teaching and sharing her knowledge and experiences."